Leonardo Santos (fighter)

-Leonardo Santos (born February 5, 1980) is a retired Brazilian mixed martial artist and 4th degree Brazilian Jiu-Jitsu (BJJ) black belt.

-A highly decorated competitor, Silva is a four-time CBJJO World Cup champion, two-time World IBJJF Jiu-Jitsu Championship and ADCC Submission Fighting World Championship medallist.

-In 2006 Silva left BJJ for MMA, fighting in the Lightweight division of the Ultimate Fighting Championship.
+Leonardo Santos (born February 5, 1980) is a Brazilian retired mixed martial artist and 4th degree Brazilian Jiu-Jitsu black belt.
+Santos is a four-time CBJJO World Cup champion, two-time World IBJJF Jiu-Jitsu Championship and ADCC Submission Fighting World Championship medallist.
+In 2006 Santos left BJJ for MMA, fighting in the Lightweight division of the Ultimate Fighting Championship.
 A professional competitor since 2002, he has formerly competed for World Victory Road, BAMMA, and was the winner of The Ultimate Fighter: Brazil 2 welterweight tournament.

-Early life and BJJ

-Santos was born on February 5, 1980, in Rio de Janeiro.
-His brother is MMA fighter Wagnney Fabiano.
-He started training Jiu Jitsu when he was 5 years old under the legendary trainer Wendell Alexander (Co-Founder of Nova Uniao) in Vila da penha (Rio de Janeiro) at the Mello Tenis Club.
-Although Santos as a kid had other interests (mainly soccer) and didn’t enjoy training all that much but he felt obliged to train as his older cousin and brother were avid Jiu Jitsu practitioners.
-With time Santos started enjoying the benefits of Jiu Jitsu and also started enjoying the BJJ routine, success in BJJ Comps came with this new found love for the martial art.

-In 1995 Mr. Alexander (Leo’s Coach) joined with Dedé Pederneiras to make Nova Uniao, one of the strongest teams in Brazilian Jiu Jitsu the world had seen, and Leo Santos soon was one of Nova Uniao’s star competitors.

-In 2002 Santos stopped competing at the Mundial (CBJJ World Championships) as this competition did not offer prize money to its competitors.
-This was something that a lot of fighters pressed for and which catapulted the rise of CBJJO.
-Santos started competing in CBJJO’s tournaments only (with gi) and was undefeated for over 5 years in that organization.

 Mixed martial arts career

 Early career, Shooto and Sengoku

 Santos make his MMA debut against rising undefeated Japanese superstar Takanori Gomi, who at the time was the Shooto World Welterweight (154 lb) Champion.
 The fight ended with a Majority Decision win for Gomi.

 After this bout Santos returned to BJJ full-time, winning the CBJJO World Cup Championship 4 times between 2002 and 2005.
 In 2006 after a short time helping his brother Wagnney with his academy in Canada, Leonardo started dedicating himself fully to MMA.
 He compiled an 8–3 record with major promotions like Shooto and World Victory Road.